Is Acupuncture covered on my extended benefits plan and do I need a doctors referral ?

 Do you bill my extended benefits plan directly ?

-We don't do any direct billing for any insurance providers.
+We don't do any direct billing for private insurance providers.
 You will be given a receipt for the cost of your treatment that can be submitted to your provider for reimbursement.

 What can I expect in my initial acupuncture treatment ?